If these old walls could talk, oh, the love stories they've seen..

 All the structural steel replacement complete, and floors leveled out.

-The dressing suite roof gets added during this time as and it is officially named Hunter's place after their oldest son.
+The dressing suite roof gets added during this time.

 June 2011